-After the year we’ve just had, it would be easy to feel disconnected, to find it hard to know what we feel, what we need, or what to do to feel better.
-Luckily yoga gives us tools to help us to tune in and become more aware of what we are feeling so we can better take care of ourselves.
-One of those tools is the 7 Chakra system.
+After the past couple of years, it would be easy to feel disconnected, to find it hard to know what we feel, what we need, or what to do to feel better.
+Luckily yoga gives us tools to help us to tune in and become more aware of what we’re feeling so we can better take care of ourselves.
+One of those tools is the 7 Chakra System.

 Although most people only experience the heart chakra when it is at its loudest, at extreme times of emotion, we can learn to tune in and become aware of the more subtle activations of energy in each area.
 With practice we become more conscious of our feelings and needs and are then better able to respond and take care of ourselves, giving us the opportunity to live our lives from a stronger, more grounded, more integrated place.